W0x404/SQLmap_GUI/README.md

 # SQLmap_GUI
 [Alpha] Gui for SQLmap tool ( python 2., Tkinter, only for Linux )

+Help you to start a terminal with the right options.
+You keep using SQLmap in CLI but you start the tool easily & fastly.

+** Save time.
+Keep the control.**

 # How to Install ?

 * Change the pass of sqlmap in the right line.
 You can directly use sqlmap instead python /path/to/sqlmap.py.